How often have you done something because everyone expects you to?

 That’s a mistake.
 Your brand isn’t invented, it is born.

 People don’t invent themselves, and brands are born out of relationships between people and the purpose which organizes them together.
 Your brand already exists before you start to choose how you want to represent it.
 Your brand expression is an attempt to communicate that brand identity outwardly, and it is how other people learn to recognize your brand identity.
 It should be carefully and creatively crafted to fit the reality of who you are.

 Back when companies were listed alphabetically in the phone book, one tactic some companies used was naming themselves “AAA”, like “AAA Painting” or “AAA Plumbing”.
 That tactic, of course, died off with the internet, because the “AAA” was an arbitrary and meaningless choice.

 Arbitrary choices can be arbitrarily changed just as easily as they were first established.
 Meaningful choices endure.
 You can’t build an enduring, remarkable brand arbitrarily.
 It takes intentionality.

 If you’re part of a company, businesses, or team that could use guidance toward a more intentional, thorough brand strategy, give us a shout!
+If you’d like to know if your company subconsciously uses arbitrary branding (or just want to know more about arbitrary branding), we’d love to chat.
 With videos, free tools, and our brand maturity assessment, we’ve got tons of resources for those working already in the thick of the branding process.
 And if you’re looking for one-on-one help, ask us about our professional branding services to help B2B companies move past arbitrary branding into a coherent, meaningful brand identity.